willhl/BuildingGraph-Client-Revit/README.md

+# BuildingGraph-Client-Revit

+BuildingGraph.Client is a C# GraphQL client for https://github.com/willhl/BuildingGraph-Server.

+In addition to the Revit addin there're also BuildingGraph integration nodes for Dynamo and Grasshopper:
+ - BuildingGraph.Integration.RhinoGrasshopper
+ - BuildingGraph.Integration.Dynamo

+ These two and sitting here for now but are planned to be migrated out of this repository.

-# GraphData-MEP
+# BuildingGraph.Integration.RevitUI

-GraphData-MEP is a C# .NET addin for Revit.
+BuildingGraph.Integration.RevitUI is a C# .NET addin for Revit.

 It extracts Spaces, Mechanical, Electrical and Plumbing systems from a Revit model and publishes them to a Graph Database.
 The current implementation supports writing to a Neo4j graph database using the bolt protocol.